ibmresilient/resilient-community-apps/fn_jira/README.md

 ---

 ### App Configuration
 The following table describes the settings you need to configure in the app.config file.
-If using App Host, see the Resilient System Administrator Guide.
+If using App Host, see the SOAR System Administrator Guide.
 If using the integration server, see the Integration Server Guide.

 | Config | Required | Example | Description |
 | ------ | :------: | ------- | ----------- |